 Please note: fees shown by the calculator are indicative only and based on 2022 rates.
 Actual fees may vary.
 We advise confirming fees with Prospective Student Enquiries prior to enrolment.

 per pay cycle

 Your estimated FEE-HELP repayments

-- $* is the 2021 estimated tuition fee for a Master of Cultural Heritage and Museum Studies (8 credit points) at Deakin
+- $* is the estimated full cost for a Master of Cultural Heritage and Museum Studies (8 credit points), based on the 2022 fees.

 - is the annual FEE-HELP payment, based on your current salary